NOTICE FOR FAMILIES REGARDING CORONAVIRUS

 our phones will still be answered as normal. if you have any questions please call on 01491 825222.

 The Deceased Management Advisory Group has issued updated guidance on funeral gatherings.
 It states that only members of the deceased's household should attend a service, along with close family members. we must also stress that social distancing guidelines must be adhered to at all times, with mourners from different households remaining at least two metres apart.
-Our local cemeteries and Crematoria have also limited attendance at services to a maximum of 10 people.
+Our local cemeteries and Crematoria have also limited attendance at services, this varies depending on the location up to a maximum of 30 people.

 The way Death Registration happens has also changed at this time, once the family has contacted the Deceased's GP or out of hours Doctor they will now send the Medical Certificate of Cause of Death directly to the registrar.
 The family will then need to make an appointment with the Registrar as normal (details can be found here).
 However these appointments will now all be conducted over the telephone and the Death certificates will be sent directly to the family and the relevent paperwork will be e-mailed directly to ourselves.